CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill with strong progressive disclosure and actionable guidance, including executable code and specific tool invocation patterns.
-Its main weaknesses are redundancy (context reuse and failure handling are duplicated, documentation links appear twice) and a workflow that lacks explicit validation/verification steps after ingestion.
-The 'Critical Learning' about timestamps feels like a patch rather than integrated guidance.
+This is a well-structured skill with strong progressive disclosure and actionable guidance, including executable code examples and concrete tool usage patterns.
+Its main weaknesses are redundancy (context reuse and failure handling are duplicated) and missing explicit validation checkpoints after ingestion.
+The timestamp format fix section feels like a patch note rather than integrated guidance.

 Suggestions

-Integrate the 'Critical Learning: Timestamp Format Fix' into the relevant workflow step or the Python example rather than leaving it as a standalone callout.
+Integrate the 'Critical Learning: Timestamp Format Fix' into the Python example or the protobuf schema guide rather than leaving it as a standalone callout with no code example.

 DimensionReasoningScore